Ali Mardan Shah: Political career

-He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-70 (Mirpurkhas-VII) in 2002 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-70 (Mirpurkhas-VII) in the 2002 Pakistani general election.
 He received 26,643 votes and defeated Muzaffar Hussain Shah.
 In the same election, he ran for the seat of the National Assembly as an independent candidate from Constituency NA-228 (Mirpurkhas-III) but was unsuccessful.
 He received 2,107 votes and lost the seat to Nawab Muhammad Yousuf.

-He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-70 (Umerkot-II) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-70 (Umerkot-II) in the 2008 Pakistani general election.
 He received 41,728 votes and defeated Rajveer Singh, a candidate of Pakistan Muslim League (F) (PML-F).
 In the same election, he ran for the seat of the National Assembly from Constituency NA-228 (Umerkot) as an independent candidate but was unsuccessful.
 He received 27 votes and lost the seat to Nawab Muhammad Yousuf.

-He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-70 (Umerkot-II) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-70 (Umerkot-II) in the 2013 Pakistani general election.
 He received 44,934 votes and defeated Muhammad Qasim, a candidate of PML-F. In the same election, he ran for the seat of the National Assembly as an independent candidate from Constituency NA-228 (Umerkot) but was unsuccessful.
 He received 71 votes and lost the seat to Nawab Muhammad Yousuf.

-He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-52 (Umerkot-II) in 2018 Pakistani general election. and defeated another Ex CM Sindh Arbab Ghulam Raheem with lead of over 22 thousand votes.
+He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-52 (Umerkot-II) in the 2018 Pakistani general election. and defeated another Ex CM Sindh Arbab Ghulam Raheem with lead of over 22 thousand votes.